octobercms/docs/3.x/extend/lists/filter-widgets.md

 ### Displaying the Filter Form

 When a user clicks on the filter label, a form is displayed so that they may specify how to apply the filter.
-The `renderForm` method is used to display the filter form and should correspond to a `_discount_form.htm` partial.
+The `renderForm` method is used to display the filter form and should correspond to a `_discount_form.php` partial.

 ```php
 /**